 The Corporation entered into an employment agreement for an indeterminate term with Mr. Philippe Dubuc on February 24, 2016.
-In addition to his base salary, Mr. Dubuc was entitled to receive 125,000 stock options of the Corporation vesting as to 41,666 on the first and second anniversary date of the date of grant with the remaining 41,668 vesting on the third anniversary date of the date of grant.
-These options were granted on April 4, 2016.
 Mr. Dubuc is eligible to participate in the Corporation's benefits program and is eligible to receive an annual bonus of up to 40% of his annual base salary based on attainment of objectives set annually by the President and Chief Executive Officer.
 Mr. Dubuc is also entitled to receive options under the Option Plan and is eligible to participate in any incentive program developed by the Board or any committee thereof.
-Under the terms of his agreement, Mr. Dubuc agreed to non-competition, non-solicitation, non-disclosure and assignment of intellectual property provisions in favour of the Corporation.
+Under the terms of his agreement, Mr. Dubuc agreed to noncompetition, non-solicitation, non-disclosure and assignment of intellectual property provisions in favour of the Corporation.
 If the Corporation terminates Mr. Dubuc's employment without just and sufficient cause or further to an internal reorganization, he will receive an amount equal to twelve (12) months of his annual base salary (excluding bonus and the value of other benefits to which he is entitled).
 In the event of a "Change of Control" resulting in the termination of Mr. Dubuc's employment without just and sufficient cause within twelve (12) months of such "Change of Control", his employment agreement provides for an indemnity equal to the higher of (i) the value of the time-period related to the reasonable notice to be provided to Mr. Dubuc under applicable civil law and (ii) twelve (12) months of his annual base salary and 100% of his targeted annual bonus.
 In Mr. Dubuc's agreement, a "Change of Control is defined as the acquisition by a third party, acting alone or in concert with one or more persons, by way of takeover bid, merger, amalgamation, arrangement or other similar transactions, of at least 40% of the outstanding voting securities of the Corporation.
 In Mr. Dubuc's agreement, the sale of all or substantially all of the assets of the Corporation is also deemed a "Change of Control".

-Severance Value of Stock Options (1) Value of share- based awards (2) Events (\$) (\$) (\$) Retirement (3) Nil 313,867 Nil Termination of Employment without Just Cause (3) 280,646 313,867 Nil Termination of Employment without Just Cause in the event of a Change of Control (4) 392,904 355,695 Nil Voluntary Resignation in the event of a Change of Control (3) Nil 355,695 Nil Voluntary Resignation (3) Nil 313,867 Nil
+Events Severance (\$) Value of Stock Options (1) (\$) Value of share- based awards (2) (\$) Retirement (3) Nil 119,189 Nil Termination of Employment without Just Cause (3) 311,016 119,189 Nil Termination of Employment without Just Cause in the event of a Change of Control (4) 435,422 119,189 Nil Voluntary Resignation in the event of a Change of Control (3) Nil 119,189 Nil Voluntary Resignation (3) Nil 119,189 Nil